stt045/parkingproject/README.md

 # Parking Now

+This is the front-end application not yet linked to a backend.

 # Open on mobile device or use Chrome mobile view on desktop browser
 Run the site by first navigating to the root directory of the project, and run the following,